sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/03-Plugins-Best-Practices.md

 ### Follow the naming conventions

-Use the `sbt-$projectname` scheme to name your library and artifact.
+Use the `sbt-\$projectname` scheme to name your library and artifact.
 A plugin ecosystem with a consistent naming convention makes it easier for users to tell whether a project or dependency is an SBT plugin.